A guide to ensure they are healthy and happy when we go back to normal

 Who is a good boy?

-If you have been home schooling, you may have been reminded that life is basically about training and rewards.
+If you have been homeschooling, you may have been reminded that life is basically about training and rewards.
 Finish your schoolwork and be given the iPad – right?
-As much we love a game of Candy Crush (or a glass of wine) to reward our hard day at work, teaching your dog new tricks is just as important to their happiness and sense of self-worth for being the best dog they can be.
-Learning new tricks and being rewarded for it is crucial for mental stimulation, sense of achievement and building the bond that you and your pup share.
+As much as we love a game of Candy Crush (or a glass of wine) to reward our hard day at work, teaching your dog new tricks is just as important to their happiness and sense of self-worth for being the best dog they can be.
+Learning new tricks and being rewarded is crucial for their mental stimulation, sense of achievement, and building the bond that you and your pup share.

 3. The Importance of WFH (walking from home)…